ForgeRock/fr-config-manager/docs/esvs.md

 }
 ```

-The `fr-config-push secrets` command removes all current versions of the secret in the tenant, and pushes new versions according the configuration file.
-The last version in the configuration file is then the active version of the secret in the tenant.
+This allows multiple versions to be set at push - e.g. where multiple token/SAML signing certificates and keys are required for key rollover.
+Note that the secret versions in the tenant will grow over time, and may need to be pruned periodically.
+Note that after pushing multiple versions, a restart will always be required.

-This allows absolute versions to be set at push - e.g. where multiple certificates and keys are required for a SAML signer for key rollover.
-Note that unlike with the `--active-only` option, there is no check of the current value, so secrets are always pushed and new versions created.
+If there is only one version configured in the file, and the value is the same as the current active version, no update will occur.
+If there are multiple versions, the last version in the configuration file is the active version of the secret in the tenant.

 ### Recommendations